Stages#

 Stage 2: Specification#

-Once an experiment has made it through the Intake stage, the next goal is to specify the experiment fully so that it can be executed on the platform.
-This includes specifying and having approved the human subjects protocol.
-A key outut from this stage is the experiment manifest, which is a technical document compiled by the POPROX platform to control the experiment’s operation.
+The next goal is to specify the experiment fully so that it can be executed on the platform.
+This includes specifying and having approved the human subjects protocol, specifying and having approved the experiment design, specifying and having approved the technical design, and finally crafting the experiment manifest, which is a technical document compiled by the POPROX platform to control the experiment’s operation.

 More about the Specification stage.